Best lenses for Sony A7RIII and A7R IV

 • Best lenses for the Sony A7 III (opens in new tab)

-We've picked out all sorts of lenses for the A7R III and A7R IV in this guide.
-From wide-angle primes to telephoto zooms and everything in between, we've got something for everyone here.
-The only thing a lens needs to do to earn a place on this list is be an absolute brilliant partner for an A7R III or A7R IV, and we've got some absolutely cracking examples here.
+The high end of Sony's lens range is incredible these days, thanks in particular to the G and G master lens ranges.
+These optics deliver incredible sharpness, with superior optical paths that let you really get the best out of the A7R cameras.
+They've got other advantages too; the fact that the cameras have 5.5-stop image stabilization mean that the lenses don't need it, and can be lighter and more portable (which is much needed, as G Master lenses tend to be heavy in their own right).

-The aforementioned G Master lenses are some of the best not just for Sony, but in imaging full-stop, so expect to see them heavily represented on this list.
-As far as optical clarity, lens coatings, element design and handling goes, they're just absolutely superb.
-We've reviewed many of these lenses, and have included the insights we discovered through testing where relevant to this list.
+We've aimed to pick out a range of lenses in different focal lengths for this guide – as long as a lens pairs well with the A7R III and A7R IV, it merits inclusion on this list.
+While these cameras pair best with expensive, high-quality lenses, we acknowledge that everyone's financial situation is different, so where possible we've also included budget alternatives to many of the lenses listed here.
+Just be aware that you generally won't get the same level of sharpness when using a cheaper lens!

-So whether you’re looking for a wide aperture, wide angle prime for landscapes, or a fast, sharp telephoto zoom for gig photography, we’ve got you covered in our guide to the best lenses for the Sony A7R III and IV.
+No matter whether you’re looking for a wide-angle prime for landscapes, a sharp telephoto zoom for portraits, or a professional standard zoom for all situations, we’ve got you covered in our guide to the best lenses for the Sony A7R III and IV.

 Best lenses for the Sony A7R III and A7R IV in 2022(opens in new tab)